 Substitutions

-- Dairy-free - you can make this cake dairy-free by replacing the butter with vegan butter or using your favorite dairy-free chocolate orange buttercream recipe.
+Dairy-free - you can make this cake dairy-free by replacing the butter with vegan butter.

 Double chocolate banana bread- This double chocolate banana bread is filled and topped with chocolate chips, extra moist, and melt-in-your-mouth delicious.